Dolgarrog: The Legend of Y Garrog

 In a folk etymology, Dolgarrog is said to have got its name from a flying dragon called Y Garrog.
-This mythical beast preyed on livestock and Dolgarrog (The Garrog's meadow) was the favourite meadow on which it swooped down from the heights above to carry off sheep.
-So serious were the losses that the farmers went on a dragon hunt armed with bows, arrows and spears.
+This mythical beast preyed on livestock and Dolgarrog (The Garrog's meadow) was the favourite meadow on which it swooped down from the heights to carry off sheep.
+So serious were the losses that the farmers went on a hunt armed with bows, arrows and spears.
 One farmer, Nico Ifan, refused to go, claiming a dream had forewarned him that the Garrog would cause his death.
 His fellow farmers laid a poisoned sheep's carcass on the heights above Eglwysbach across the river.
 The unsuspecting Garrog seized the bait, was caught and beaten to death.
 Nico Ifan then came along to gloat over the dead dragon and cursed and kicked the corpse, whereupon the poisoned barbed wing of the Garrog pierced his leg – thus fulfilling the death warning in his dream.